 This online exhibition is an expanded, virtual version of "International Tangier: Images from the early 20th and 21st centuries," held in Rotch Library October 29, 2016 - December 15, 2016.
 The exhibit was sponsored Aga Khan Documentation Center at MIT and the Program in Middle Eastern Studies at Wellesley College.
-The exhibit juxtaposed prints from the glass negatives collection of the Tangier American Legation Institute for Moroccan Studies against contemporary images of the same places.
+The exhibit juxtaposed prints from the glass negatives collection of the Tangier American Legation Institute for Moroccan Studies against labels showing recent images of the same places.
 This expanded version also includes black and white photographs from the mid 1970s.

 In the early 20th century the city of Tangier found itself situated squarely at the center of global politics.
 Foreign powers had a strong presence in the city since the early 18th century when it was mandated that the city would become the primary center of diplomatic relations between the Moroccan Sultanate and foreign powers, but in the early 20th century, as European powers jockeyed for control throughout North Africa, the position of Tangier on the southern shore of the Strait of Gibraltar made certain that the city was a particular bone of contention.

 Even as Morocco was partitioned into French and Spanish protectorates, Tangier remained an international city, with a number of European powers, including the United States, vying for power and influence.
 Like the protectorates, Tangier was nominally subject to the Moroccan Sultan, but it was effectively governed by an international regime from the beginning of the 20th century until Morocco achieved independence in 1956.
 The sole exception was a brief period of Spanish occupation during World War II.
 During this time growing numbers of Europeans took up residence, and the city expanded well beyond the walls of the medina and casbah of the old walled city.